JRR3/toomanycells/README.md

    In this case the output folder will be called `tmc_outputs`.
-However, if you want the output folder to be a particular directory, then you can specify the path as follows
+However, if you want the output folder to be a particular directory, then you can specify the path as follows.
    ```
    tmc_obj = tmc(A, output_directory)
    ```
-1. If instead of providing an AnnData object you want to provide the directory where your data is located, you can use the syntax
+3. If instead of providing an AnnData object you want to provide the directory where your data is located, you can use the syntax
    ```
    tmc_obj = tmc(input_directory, output_directory)
    ```

-1. If your input directory has a file in the [matrix market format](https://math.nist.gov/MatrixMarket/formats.html), then you have to specify this information by using the following flag
+4. If your input directory has a file in the [matrix market format](https://math.nist.gov/MatrixMarket/formats.html), then you have to specify this information by using the following flag